 Q: Why doesn't Undo reverse App / Text Zoom and some other buttons?

-Undo will not work for the following buttons, because they are command buttons and not settings.
+Undo will not work for command or information buttons, because they are not settings.
+The following buttons cannot be undone:

 - Screen Capture

 - Volume & Mute (because saving volume settings can have adverse effects)

 - Open Quick Folder

 Q: What does "Reset All To Standard" do?

 If you want to use a computer and find that it is set up for someone else, Reset All To Standard can be used to clear the other person's settings for you.

 - This button can be used at any time to return the computer to all of its standard settings.
 If you are signed into Morphic, it will also sign you out.